apache/spark/docs/building-spark.md

     ./build/mvn -Pyarn -Phadoop-2.3 -Phive -Phive-thriftserver test

-Note, previously some tests required Spark to be packaged first before running them, so an explicit `mvn package` with `-DskipTests` was required before running `mvn test`.
-That is no longer required.

 The ScalaTest plugin also supports running only a specific Scala test suite as follows:

     ./build/mvn -P... -Dtest=none -DwildcardSuites=org.apache.spark.repl.ReplSuite test